act3-ai/hops/docs/architecture/homebrew.md

 ## Other Limitations

-Duplicated efforts: downloading the `https://formulae.brew.sh` API data, the bottle manifest (to parse the `sh.brew.tab` annotation) and each dependent bottles' manifests, and finally the bottles themselves, is duplicated work.
+Duplicated efforts: downloading the `https://formulae.brew.sh` API data, the bottle manifest (to parse the `sh.brew.tab` annotation) and each dependency bottles' manifests, and finally the bottles themselves, is duplicated work.

 > Look for optimizations in this sequence to request the minimum information necessary